 Stone and ceramic or glass tile are highly durable and can often be reused or recycled.
 Keep in mind that stone is a finite resource and try to source all of these materials locally, as their weight requires more energy for their transport.
 Terrazzo is made of crushed stone or glass bits held together with cement or another binding agent.
 It offers a good way to use recycled flooring material, but avoid varieties that use epoxy binders (made with Bisphenol-A, an endocrine disruptor).

 Rubber flooring is appropriate for some specific applications such as exercise areas.
 It is non-slip, durable, easy to clean, and doesn’t need adhesives.
 It tends to off-gas odorous compounds, but these are not particularly toxic.
 Natural rubber should be avoided by those with latex allergies.

 Owners looking for an inexpensive and very low-impact flooring option may want to consider the rather unconventional earthen floor.
 Materials needed for earthen floors—a clay, sand, and straw mixture, plus an oil or wax sealant—can be obtained for as little as a $1/ft2!
-Methods for laying an earthen floor can be found here and here.
+One methods for laying an earthen floor can be found here.